TEAMMATES/teammates/docs/development.md

 1. (Optional) You can run the tests against the deployed app.
    * You need to setup `Gmail API` for the project as follows:

+     **NOTE**
+     > No actual emails are sent on the local development server so delivery of emails is not tested, hence the Gmail API is only required for testing the delivery of emails when testing against the staging server.

      * Go to [Google Cloud Console](https://console.cloud.google.com/), select your TEAMMATES project if it is not selected and click `API Manager`.\
        Click `ENABLE API`.\